Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

 Formation of patterns and structures is among the most remarkable features of active matter systems \cite{Cates15,Vicsek12,Shaebani20,Elgeti15}.
-Over the past two decades, there has been significant progress in our understanding of such phenomena--- including, e.g., segregation, self-assembly, and clustering in active-passive mixtures \cite{Stenhammar15,SchwarzLinek12,Gokhale22}, motility-induced phase separation \cite{Cates15}, and emergence of effective interactions in confined active fluids \cite{Paul22,Dor22} and actomyosin gels \cite{Rupprecht18,Makhija16}.
-Most studies have concentrated on linear (i.e.\ non-chiral) self-propelled particle systems, where rotational symmetry holds in general as particles randomly rotate due to collisions or noise.
-In this class of active matter, the physics is governed by combined effects of propulsion, inherent or environmental noise, and nonlinearity and multiscale nature of interparticle interactions.
+Over the past two decades, significant progress has been made in understanding phenomena such as segregation, self-assembly, and clustering in active-passive mixtures \cite{Stenhammar15,SchwarzLinek12,Gokhale22}, motility-induced phase separation \cite{Cates15}, and the emergence of effective interactions in confined active fluids \cite{Paul22,Dor22} and actomyosin gels \cite{Rupprecht18,Makhija16}.
+Most studies have focused on linear (i.e., non-chiral) active systems, where rotational symmetry is preserved as particles reorient primarily through collisions or noise.
+In this class of active matter, the physics is governed by the interplay of propulsion, fluctuations, and nonlinearity and multiscale nature of interparticle interactions.

-Nevertheless, lack of mirror symmetry is ubiquitous in living and nonliving active systems.
-Examples of chiral active motion range from clockwise \cite{DiLuzio05, Lauga06,Li08,PerezIpina19} or counter-clockwise \cite{DiLeonardo11} circular motion of flagellated bacteria close to surfaces or interfaces and helical swimming of marine zooplankton \cite{Jekely08} and sperm cells \cite{Su12,Friedrich07} to circular motion of synthetic self-propelled objects with asymmetric shape \cite{Kummel13,tenHagen14} or mass distribution \cite{Arora21} with respect to their propulsion axis.
-Coupling of translational and rotational modes of active motion is known to optimize navigation \cite{Shaebani20b,Shaebani22, Najafi18} and induce gearlike rolling in dense confined geometries \cite{Yang21, Aragones16}, suggesting that the coupling may also affect fluctuation-induced forces generic to nonequilibrium systems \cite{Aminov15,Lee17}.
-To get insight into how chiral active matter organizes into dynamic patterns and structures \cite{Liebchen17,Liebchen22}, a detailed understanding of the interplay between active rotation and other key aspects of the problem is crucial, which is currently lacking.
+Nevertheless, lack of mirror symmetry is ubiquitous in both living and synthetic active systems.
+Examples include the clockwise \cite{DiLuzio05,Lauga06,Li08, PerezIpina19} or counterclockwise \cite{DiLeonardo11} circular motion of flagellated bacteria near surfaces, helical swimming of marine zooplankton \cite{Jekely08} and sperm cells \cite{Su12,Friedrich07}, and chiral trajectories of synthetic self-propelled objects with asymmetric shape \cite{Kummel13,tenHagen14} or mass distribution \cite{Arora21} with respect to their propulsion axis.
+The coupling of translational and rotational modes of active motion is known to optimize navigation \cite{Shaebani20b,Shaebani22,Najafi18} and induce gearlike rolling in dense confined geometries \cite{Yang21,Aragones16}, suggesting that the coupling may also affect fluctuation-induced forces generic to nonequilibrium systems \cite{Aminov15,Lee17}.
+To get insight into how chiral active matter organizes into dynamic patterns and structures \cite{Liebchen17,Liebchen22}, a detailed understanding of the interplay between active rotation and other key aspects of the problem is crucial, which yet remains elusive.